potassco/clorm/README.rst

 it ignores the ``working_driver/1`` instances.
 These facts are stored and returned in a fact base.

-The final part of our Python program involves querying the solution to print out the relevant parts.
+The final step in this Python program involves querying the solution to print out the relevant parts.
 To do this we call the ``FactBase.select()`` member function that returns a suitable ``Select`` object.